Brandon Crawford Player Props: Giants vs. Marlins

 Brandon Crawford At The Plate

-- Crawford has a double, two home runs and six walks while batting .170.
+- Crawford is hitting .160 with a double, two home runs and six walks.

-- In five of 13 games this season (38.5%), Crawford has reached via hit, and that includes multiple hits twice.
+- In five of 14 games this year (35.7%), Crawford has reached base safely via hit, and that includes multiple hits twice.

-- He has homered in two of 13 games played this season, and in 3.8% of his plate appearances.
+- He has gone deep in two of 14 games played this season, and in 3.6% of his plate appearances.

-- Crawford has driven in a run in three games this season (23.1%), including two games with multiple runs batted in.
+- In three games this year (21.4%), Crawford has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.